json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 Implementations SHOULD provide a means to pre-load and cache any external references prior to evaluation but MAY be configured to fetch external documents at evaluation time.
 Documents fetched from URIs which contain a JSON Pointer fragment MUST be interpreted using a media type that allows resolution of such fragments.

-Users should be aware that fetching data from external location may carry certain security risks not covered by this document.
+Users should be aware that fetching data from external locations may carry certain security risks not covered by this document.

 ### 4.4 Output